consentsam/consentsam.github.io/content/pages/home.md

 ---
-title: Home | Minimal NextJS Blog
+title: Home | Satyajeet's Blog
 description: This is a meta description
 sections:
 - template: banner